tgdwyer/tgdwyer.github.io/_chapters/html.md

 Please note the addition of the `id` tag, this is **important** and it will be the name used in Javascript to refer to this rectangle.

-This will be a recursive function, which will animate the rectangle at 60 FPS.
-We use setTimeout to call our recursive function at around 60 frames per second.
+We want to create some code, which will animate the rectangle at 60 FPS.
+We use setTimeout to call our function at around 60 frames per second.

 ```javascript
 // Define an animation function